2018 Wagga Wagga state by-election

 A by-election was held in the New South Wales state electoral district of Wagga Wagga on 8 September 2018.
 The by-election was triggered by the resignation of Daryl Maguire, a Liberal-turned-independent.
 Maguire resigned from Parliament the previous month after admitting to a corruption inquiry that he sought payment over a property deal.

-The day after the vote ABC election expert Antony Green predicted the by-election would be won by independent candidate Joe McGirr.
+The day after the vote ABC psephologist Antony Green predicted the by-election would be won by independent candidate Joe McGirr.
 McGirr was later confirmed as the victorious candidate by the New South Wales Electoral Commission, winning 59.6% of the two-candidate preferred vote over Liberal candidate Julia Ham.
 The Liberal primary vote plunged by more than 28% – a loss of more than half of its primary vote from 2015–resulting in the seat falling out of Liberal hands for the first time since 1957.
 McGirr only trailed the Liberals by 28 votes on the first count, and was elected on Labor preferences.

+Background

+The Division of Wagga Wagga had been held by the Liberal party since the 1957 Wagga Wagga state by-election.
+Sitting Liberal MP Daryl Maguire had held the seat since 1999, winning re-election consecutively to serve a total of 5 terms in the House of Assembly.

+By July 2018, Maguire had been placed under investigation by the NSW Independent Commission Against Corruption (ICAC), regarding possible corruption involving the former Canterbury Council, through his association with former councillor Michael Hawatt.
+As a consequence, Maguire resigned from the Liberal Party, and from his roles Parliamentary Secretary for the Centenary of ANZAC, Counter Terrorism, Corrections and Veterans.
+After initially refusing to resign from Parliament, he announced he would do so before its next sitting, thus triggering the by-election.

 The by-election came two weeks after two federal Liberal leadership spills on 21 and 24 August, which resulted in the removal of Prime Minister Malcolm Turnbull.
-The massive primary vote swing against the Liberals was put down to fallout from the spills.
-The swing against the Liberals was actually large enough to make this long-standing conservative bastion a notional Labor seat in a "traditional" two-party-preferred contest between the Liberals and Labor for the first time in over 60 years.

-Candidates
+Key dates

+The key dates in relation to the by-election were: